hwdou6677/MADPO/README.md

-This code is the official implementation of [MADPO](https://openreview.net/forum?id=xvYI7TCiU6), "Measuring Mutual Policy Divergence for Multi-Agent Sequential Exploration", NeurIPS 2024.
+This code is the official implementation of [MADPO](https://openreview.net/forum?id=xvYI7TCiU6), "Measuring Mutual Policy Divergence for Multi-Agent Sequential Exploration", in NeurIPS 2024.

 ### Installation

-Please follow [HARL](https://github.com/PKU-MARL/HARL) to install algorithms and enviroment dependencies.
+Please follow [HARL](https://github.com/PKU-MARL/HARL) to install dependencies of algorithms and enviroments.

 ### Training Example